About ETHPAR

 Processor speed, including EVM and concurrent workloads on the client

-gradually.
+Ethereum plans to increase gas limit graduall.
 Surprise: Vitalik makes the case for Ethpar-like scaling in this post.

 Ethpar today builds many blocks at once on parallel nodes, optimizes concurrent workloads.